appsemble/appsemble/docs/guide/translating.md

   "app": {
     "name": "The app’s name",
     "description": "The app’s description",
-    "pages.0": "The name of the first page", "pages.0.blocks.1.example": "The message with ID ‘example’ from the second block on the first page" },
+    "pages.example-page": "The name of the first page", "pages.example-page.blocks.1.example": "The message with ID ‘example’ from the second block on the first page" },
   "blocks": {
     "@appsemble/form": {